-It may seem that there’s nothing you can do about your stress level.
-The bills aren’t going to stop coming, there will never be more hours in the day for all your errands, and your career or family responsibilities will always be demanding.
+If you’re living with high levels of stress, you’re putting your entire well-being at risk.
+Stress wreaks havoc on your emotional equilibrium, as well as your physical health.
+It narrows your ability to think clearly, function effectively, and enjoy life.
+It may seem like there’s nothing you can do about stress.
+The bills won’t stop coming, there will never be more hours in the day, and your work and family responsibilities will always be demanding.
 But you have a lot more control than you might think.
-In fact, the simple realization that you’re in control of your life is the foundation of stress management.

 To identify your true sources of stress, look closely at your habits, attitude, and excuses: